 - Young Adults

 Centers, Labs, and Clusters

-The Bi-National Science Foundation US-Israeli: Grant to study interactive mobile media use by children and their parents in public places (with Nelly Elias in Israel) ( $220,000), 2017-2021
+The Bi-National Science Foundation US-Israel: Grant to study interactive mobile media use by children and their parents in public places (with Nelly Elias, Ben Gurion University, Israel) ($220,000), 2017-2021

-Israeli Science Foundation: Grant to study online humor and Israeli Students: The Construction of National, Ethnic, and Gender Identities with Limor Shifman, Hebrew University of Jerusalem ($50,000) 2010
+Israeli Science Foundation: Grant to study online humor and Israeli Students: The Construction of National, Ethnic, and Gender Identities (with Limor Shifman, Hebrew University of Jerusalem, Israel) ($50,000) 2010

 Israeli Science Foundation: Grant to study children and news, ($45,000) 2006-2008